ORNL/intersect-architecture/ms/classification/infrastructure/general.rst

 *Availability Status*, and *Controller Status*.

-The *Parameter Configuration* capability (see :ref:`intersect:arch:ms:capability:infrastructure:utility:param_config`) enables each service and its constituent capabilities to expose parameters that affect their behavior.
+The *Parameter Configuration* capability (see :ref:`intersect:arch:ms:classification:infrastructure:capabilities:general_param_config`) enables each service and its constituent capabilities to expose parameters that affect their behavior.

-The *Availability Status* capability (see :ref:`intersect:arch:ms:capability:infrastructure:utility:avail_status`) provides service availability status information to other services in an INTERSECT ecosystem.
+The *Availability Status* capability (see :ref:`intersect:arch:ms:classification:infrastructure:capabilities:general_availability`) provides service availability status information to other services in an INTERSECT ecosystem.

-The *Controller Status* capability (see :ref:`intersect:arch:ms:capability:infrastructure:utility:control_status`) manages the primary and secondary controllers for a service.
+The *Controller Status* capability (see :ref:`intersect:arch:ms:classification:infrastructure:capabilities:general_controller`) manages the primary and secondary controllers for a service.
 The primary controller of a given service is typically the INTERSECT service responsible for control actions such as deploying that service, making